-For instructions about starting and stopping DMF and the mounting service in an HA environment, see SGI InfiniteStorage High Availability Using Linux-HA Heartbeat.
+For instructions about starting and stopping DMF and the mounting service in an HA environment, see the SGI HA documentation.

 Example 14-1 Database Recovery Example

 Suppose that the filesystem containing HOME_DIR was destroyed on February 1, 2004, and that your most recent backup copy of the daemon database and LS database is from January 28, 2004.
 To recover the databases, you would do the following: